pedrozad/strawberry-plus/README.md

 Remember always to use a virtual environment, especially if you are using Linux.

-These instructions were tested in Linux(Ubuntu 16.04) and in Windows 10 (64bits) with Python 3.9
+These instructions were tested in Linux(Ubuntu 16.04) and in Windows 10 (64bits) with Python 3.9.

+It used the Orange3-add-on example.
+More details in https://github.com/biolab/orange3-example-addon